daisaacson/daisaacson/bazzite.md

 sudo setfacl -m g:games:rwx -d /var/games/steam
 ```

 The intent is to be able to share as much of the Game installs as possible for a multi user PC.
-This should be doable with [Steam](#steam), but not for [Lutrix](#lutris).
+This should be doable with [Steam](#steam), but not for [Lutris](#lutris).
 Wine only allows a prefix to be run by the owner.
 So I'm going to try to rely on BTRFS dedupliction to save on disk space.

 * /var/games
    * steam